TalhaRana01/uber_clone/Backend/README.md

 ```

 **Description:**
-Registers a new user with first name, last name, email, and password.
-The password is securely hashed before storing in the database.
+This endpoint allows users to register by providing their full name, email, and password.
+The password is securely hashed before being stored in the database.

+**Method:** `POST`

 **Request Body:**
 ```json